tanzby/BirdViewTransform/README.md

 # BirdViewTransform
-Put FOUR image (or video stream )from 4 different directions together, and form them into a bird view.
+Put FOUR image (or video stream )from 4 different directions together, and form them into a bird view **by pointing out 4 corner in 4 direc pic**.

 ## About